EnterpriseDB/tpa/docs/src/firstclusterdeployment.md

 # A First Cluster Deployment

-In this short tutorial, we are going to work through deploying a simple M1 architecture  deployment onto a local Docker installation.
-By the end you will have four containers, one primary database and two replicas and a backup node, configured and ready for you to explore.
+In this short tutorial, we are going to work through deploying a simple [M1 architecture](architecture-M1.md) deployment onto a local Docker installation.
+By the end you will have four containers, one primary database, two replicas and a backup node, configured and ready for you to explore.

 For this example, we will run TPA on an Ubuntu system, but the considerations are similar for most Linux systems.